code-thomasl/dico-mots/README.md

 - randomize button, gives a random words from the most popular words of the french language
 - responsive UI
 - time responsive answers
-- choice of languages for the interface
+- choice of language for the interface (currently between french, english, spanish, italian and mandarin chinese)
 - dark/light theme
 - extensive documentation